etirouthier/keras_dna/docs/modelwrapper.md

                     weights_val=False)
 ```

-Creating a `ModelWrapper` for a `MultiGenerator`, chromosome names may not be the same for every species involved in the generator so to create a model wrapper with a `MultiGenerator` one needs to create the generator_val before:
+When creating a `ModelWrapper` with generator_train being a `MultiGenerator` instance, the chromosome names may vary between species involved in the generator, then it is mandatory to create and pass a generator_val:

 ```python
 from keras_dna import Generator, MultiGenerator, SeqIntervalDl